Launch Services Keys

 This key is supported in iOS 9.0 and later.

-Array - OS X) is an array of strings that identifies the architectures this app supports.
+Array - macOS) is an array of strings that identifies the architectures this app supports.
 The order of the strings in this array dictates the preferred execution priority for the architectures.
 The possible strings for this array are listed in Table 4.

 The 32-bit Intel architecture.